DayZ (mod): Development

-First requiring manual installation, DayZ can now be downloaded, for free, from Steam.
+Originally requiring manual download and installation, DayZ mod has been released for free on Steam.
 On August 7, 2012, Dean Hall announced on the game's development blog that the mod was going to be made into its own game, with Bohemia Interactive as the developer, and himself as the project leader.
 On October 29, 2012, development of the mod officially transferred to a largely community driven effort with the release of version 1.7.3.

+Reception

-ReceptionDayZ acquired a large user base due to its unique gameplay.
+DayZ acquired a large user base due to its unique gameplay.
 By August 2012, three months after release, the mod had registered more than one million unique users.
 IGN called it one of the most popular PC games in the world "right now" four months after release.
-It was credited for over 300,000 unit sales of ARMA 2 within two months of the mod's release, putting this three-year-old title in the top seller charts on Steam for over seven weeks, much of this time as the top selling game.
+It was credited for over 300,000 unit sales of Arma 2 within two months of the mod's release, putting this three-year-old title in the top seller charts on Steam for over seven weeks, much of this time as the top selling game.

-Marek Španěl, CEO of ARMA 2 developer Bohemia Interactive, said the mod was directly driving sales of the game and applauded it for an addictive and thrilling experience, saying that it could stand as a gaming experience on its own.
+Marek Španěl, CEO of Arma 2 developer Bohemia Interactive, said the mod was directly driving sales of the game and applauded it for an addictive and thrilling experience, saying that it could stand as a gaming experience on its own.
 The mod was also praised by video game developers not involved with the series.
 Kristoffer Touborg from CCP (EVE-Online) said it was the best game he has played in several months and called it particularly innovative given the first-person shooter genre, which he considered to be one of gaming's least innovative genres.
 Game designers Erik Wolpaw and Tim Schafer stated at PAX Prime 2012 that they believe that player-driven experiences such as DayZ are the future of gaming, commenting on what the title achieved without having a driving narrative.